- Vitamin A (100% as beta-carotene)

 Organic Spinach (Leaf) China

-Yes, it can build stronger muscles and build stronger bones, lower blood pressure, fight cancer, prevent anemia, and so much more.
-Popeye knew spinach was a superfood, and now science has caught up.
-This dark, leafy green is at the top of the nutrient-loaded food list.
+Popeye knew spinach was a superfood, and now science confirms it.
+This dark, leafy green is very nutritious, being extremely rich in vitamin K, which is necessary for healthy blood coagulation, as well as 12 other vitamins and minerals.
 Spinach is believed to have come from Persia, arrived in China by the seventh century and reached Europe in the mid-13th century, charting its healthy way around the world.

 - Is rich in iron, protein and vitamin K, helping to build stronger bodies and prevent anemia